 Foodie Map of Stavanger & Sandnes

-Tango Bar & Kjøkken is a rough fine dining restaurant in Stavanger with TV chef Kjartan Skjelde as a co-founder.
+Tango is a rough fine-dining restaurant in Stavanger with TV chef Kjartan Skjelde as one of the co-founders.
 Enjoy local and seasonal produce cooked to perfection in a classic Nordic-style cuisine.
-Check out their bar on the ground floor for drinks and snacks, or the rooftop terrace on sunny days.
+This restaurant is now re-located together with its casual sister restaurant Fish & Cow.

 Fisketorget is Norway’s best seafood restaurant, run by the young and passionate chef Karl Erik Pallesen.
 In addition to the eatery (Vågen), Fisketorget also has an extraordinary fish market (Torjå).
 Their excellent fish soup is a top-seller with good reason.